Surgical Dermatology in Syracuse, Rochester, and Ithaca, NY

-Double board-certified Facial Plastic Surgeon Dr. Sang W. Kim and Dr. Douglas Halliday of the Natural Face™ Clinics offer surgical dermatology for patients residing in the Syracuse metropolitan area and Central New York cities including, Ithaca, and Rochester.
+Double board-certified Facial Plastic Surgeon Dr. Sang W. Kim of the Natural Face™ Clinics offer surgical dermatology for patients residing in the Syracuse metropolitan area and Central New York cities including, Ithaca, and Rochester.

 Over the past few decades, there has been an increase in the incidence of skin cancer in the United States.
 However, while there are more skin cancers being diagnosed, the survival rate has improved significantly.
 This is due to an increase in awareness with screening and early diagnosis followed by timely and appropriate treatment of the disease.